RedChainLab/COoL-TEE/README.md

 Results will be available at `<outputPathPrefix>/all`.
 Each run will have its file in the format `all-<run-number>-*.csv`.

-For a simpler next simulation step, i.e., following the automated name resolution, these files should be placed in a folder named `<exp-name>`.
+For a simpler next simulation step, i.e., following the automated name resolution, these files should be placed in a folder named `<exp-name>` inside the `all` folder.

 ### II.
 Joint search+market simulation